dward2/BME547/Resources/WebServices/sendgrid.md

 ## Save the Access Key in your Environment Variables

 ### For Linux/MaxOS
 There are two options.
-The first sets up a file that you would run each time you start your linux session, sort of like a virtual environment, allowing you to keep your customized environment variables specific to different projects.
+The first option sets up a file that you would run each time you start your linux session, sort of like a virtual environment, allowing you to keep your customized environment variables specific to different projects.
-The second modifies one of your log-in files to automatically set up the environment variable upon log-in.
+The second option modifies one of your log-in files to automatically set up the environment variable upon log-in.

 #### Option 1